hinto-janai/monero-bash/README.md

 ---

-***monero-bash does not have any hard dependencies***

-If you have a mainstream Linux distro (Ubuntu, Debian, Mint, Arch, Fedora, etc.), you already have everything needed for monero-bash to work:
+**If you have a mainstream Linux distro (Ubuntu, Debian, Mint, Arch, Fedora, etc.), you already have everything needed for monero-bash to work:**
 * bash
 * wget
 * procfs